gabriele-v/hubitat/README.md

-# Hubitat
+# Hubitat Drivers and Apps
-Driver/App/etc.. for Hubitat Elevation
+My Drivers and Apps for Hubitat Elevation platform.